 Long term ultimate recoveries based on bottle roll and column testing were projected for each rock type and are shown in Table 1.3.
-Field leach recoveries for Olive have been previously projected by Kappes, Cassiday and Associates ("KCA") in 2016.
+Field leach recoveries for Olive have been previously projected by Kappes, Cassiday and Associates (KCA) in 2016.
 Overall leach pad gold recoveries are dependent on the distribution of ore types and function of time.
-While these ultimate recoveries represent long term results, recovery as a function of time during active mining and leaching is estimated using the fraction-extraction values presented in Section 13 of the Technical Report.
+While these ultimate recoveries represent long term results, recovery as a function of time during active mining and leaching is estimated using the fraction-extraction values presented in Section Property Description and Ownership.